HighlanderRobotics/Highlanders-Training/KitbotExampleWalkthroughSim.md

 AdvantageScope supports connecting to a simulation to visualize IO.
 When you open AdvantageScope, hit "file", then "Connect to Simulator".
 This lets you visualize data from the simulator in the same way as you would with a real robot.
+You can use the 3d field visualization to have a fun way to show the robot on the field.

+To drive the robot, add "keyboard 0" to "joystick 0" in the sim gui.
+You might have to change your keyboard settings in the sim gui to make it properly emulate a joystick.
+Then make sure to set the mode to teleop.